riscv-android-src/toolchain-rustc/src/doc/rust-by-example/src/types/cast.md

     let integer = decimal as u8;
     let character = integer as char;

+    // Error!
+There are limitations in conversion rules.
+A float cannot be directly converted to a char. let character = decimal as char;
+    // FIXME ^ Comment out this line

     println!("Casting: {} -> {} -> {}", decimal, integer, character);

     // when casting any value to an unsigned type, T,
-    // std::T::MAX + 1 is added or subtracted until the value
+    // T::MAX + 1 is added or subtracted until the value
     // fits into the new type

     // 1000 already fits in a u16